openconfig/featureprofiles/feature/interface/aggregate/otg_tests/aggregate_forwarding_viable_test/README.md

 ## Summary

 Ensure that forwarding-viable transition does not result in packet loss.
-Ensure that setting forwarding-viable=false impact **only** transmit traffic on given port.
+Ensure that setting forwarding-viable=false impact **only** transmitting traffic on given port.
 Ensure that port set with forwarding-viable=false can receive all type of traffic and forward it normally (same as with forwarding-viable=true)

 ## Procedure